jroivas/sic/sic.md

 Without `overflow` keyword execution of program would be ended with an exception.
-Now it just iterates first from MAX_INT - 5 to MAX_INT, then assings a = 0, and continues iteration until 5.
+Now it just iterates first from MAX_INT - 5 to MAX_INT, then assigns a = 0, and continues iteration until 5.

 However this example is perfectly valid: